-William and Kate’s Police Convoy Hits Woman, 83, Who is Hospitalized in Serious Condition
+William and Kate’s Police Convoy Hits Woman, 83, Who Is Hospitalized in Serious Condition

-There is fresh attention on the road safety standards of senior royals today after Prince William and Kate Middleton’s police escort hit an elderly woman, who is now in a serious condition in hospital.
+There is fresh attention on the road safety standards of senior royals today after Prince William and Kate Middleton’s police escort hit an elderly woman, who is now in a serious condition at a hospital.

 Photographs of the crash site published by The Daily Mail showed the bike on the wrong side of the road at a pedestrian crossing on a busy South London street.

-Kensington Palace said the royal couple are “deeply concerned and saddened” and have been in touch with the woman, grandmother Irene Mayor, according to the palace.
+Kensington Palace said the royal couple is “deeply concerned and saddened” and have been in touch with the woman, grandmother Irene Mayor, according to the palace.

-The BBC reports that she was taken to hospital in a critical condition following the collision on Upper Richmond Road in Richmond, south-west London at around 12:50 BST on 17 June.
+The BBC reports she was taken to hospital in a critical condition following the collision on Upper Richmond Road in Richmond, southwest London at around 12:50 BST on June 17th.

-She is now said to be in a serious but stable condition in hospital.
+She is now said to be in a serious but stable condition at the hospital.

 A Kensington Palace spokesperson said: “Their Royal Highnesses have sent their very best wishes to Irene and her family and will stay in touch throughout every stage of her recovery.”

-The BBC says that William and Kate are understood to have sent flowers to the woman.
+The BBC says William and Kate are understood to have sent flowers to the woman.

 An IOPC spokesman said: “Our staff attended the scene of the incident and after careful consideration, we have launched an independent investigation.